billyquith/GWork/README.md

 GWork
 =====

-A *GWen fORK* ("gw-orc"), to fix issues with GWEN and add new features.
+GWork ("gw-orc") is a GWen fork to fix issues with GWEN and add new features.

 *Note*: this is a *fork* from mainline, but not a rewrite.
 This was done to make the source code more consistent with other C++ projects and [how I like it][1].
 It is intended that mainline will still be cherry picked.
 I mainly develop using [Allegro](http://alleg.sourceforge.net) on a Mac, but everything else should still work.
+Changes summarised below.

 Thanks to Garry for open sourcing GWEN.